MicrosoftDocs/learn/learn-pr/azure/deploy-iot-solution-azure-sql-database/includes/3-exercise-deploy.md

 ## Deploy the Azure Function code with GitHub Actions

+1. Navigate to the *Overview* pane of your Azure Functions app in the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com/?azure-portal=true).

+1. Select **Get publish profile** to download the Azure Function publish profile.
+The publish profile acts as a connection string to the function.

+1. Copy the contents of the downloaded file to your notes tool of choice.

 1. Navigate to [this repository](https://github.com/Azure-Samples/azure-sql-iot) and sign in to GitHub with your GitHub account.

 1. In the top-right corner of your browser, select the **Fork** button.

 1. Go to your forked repository for this module on GitHub (make sure you are signed in).
 It will be something like `https://github.com/<your-git-username>/azure-sql-iot`.

-1. In a separate window, navigate to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com/?azure-portal=true) to your Azure Function with a name starting with **iotsite** followed by a series on numbers.

-1. In the *Overview* pane, select **Get publish profile** to download the Azure Function publish profile.
-The publish profile acts as a connection string to the function.

-1. Returning to your GitHub repository window, Select **Settings** for the repository.
+1. Select **Settings** for the repository.

 1. Select **Secrets** > **New repository secret** and enter the following items:
     1. *Name*: **AZURE_FUNCTIONAPP_PUBLISH_PROFILE**